johnmoses/zero-to-hero-dsa/8-linked-lists1/2-singly-linked-list/main.md

 Operations include insertion, deletion, and traversal.
 Efficient for dynamic lists but only traversable in one direction.

+Insertion:
+At the Beginning: Create a new node, set its next pointer to the current head, and update the head to point to the new node.
+At the End: Traverse to the last node, set its next pointer to the new node.

+- At a Specific Index: Traverse to the node before the desired index, update pointers to insert the new node in between.

+Deletion:

+- At the Beginning: Update the head to point to the second node.
+- At the End: Traverse to the second-to-last node, update its next pointer to None.
+- At a Specific Index: Traverse to the node before the desired index, update pointers to remove the node at the specified index.

+Search:
+Traverse the list, comparing each node's data with the target value until found or the end is reached.

 ## Examples
 Inserting a new node at the beginning involves adjusting head reference.